 Need help finding these, or other ingredients?
 My shopping guide may help you.

-If you don’t want to make it yourself, then Oh-Lief Natural Aqueous Cream is a really good product that I can recommend.
+If you don’t want to make it yourself, then Oh-Lief Natural Aqueous Cream is a really good product that I recommend.
 I have bought and used this product myself.
 It contains simple ingredients, and is also fragrance-free.
-This product has the best reviews on Faithful to Nature for products of its kind.
-It is, however, more pricey than making it yourself:
+This product also has the best reviews on Faithful to Nature for aqueous creams.
+It is, however, more pricey than making it yourself.
+It also contains the same emulsifier and preservative as my recipe.

 Do you think that this is an effective aqueous cream for sensitive skin?
 If you’ve tried it, please share your feedback in the comments below.